McLean Hospital Title:

 Dr. Weiss was named a member of honor by the Spanish Society for Dual Disorders in 2011, and has received numerous other awards, including the H. David Archibald Award for Outstanding Research and/or Practice in the Addictions from The Centre for Addiction and Mental Health in Toronto (2007), the Jack H. Mendelson Research Award from McLean Hospital (2012), and the Dan Anderson Research Award from the Hazelden Foundation (2012).

 Dr. Weiss is a leading authority on clinical research of substance use disorders.
-Dr. Weiss’ Alcohol and Drug Abuse Clinical Research Program, founded in 1991, develops and tests new treatments for specific groups of patients who have substance use disorders and works on research projects including new treatments for opioid use disorders as well as substance use disorders with co-occurring anxiety.
+Dr. Weiss’ Alcohol, Drug, and Addiction Clinical Research Program, founded in 1991, develops and tests new treatments for specific groups of patients who have substance use disorders and works on research projects including new treatments for opioid use disorders as well as substance use disorders with co-occurring anxiety.

 The following is a sampling of Dr. Weiss’ extensive research, which has made invaluable contributions to the field of substance use disorders discovery.